Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Hamiltonian formalism for GWs

-At this point, we choose the harmonic time gauge where $N(x^0=\tau)=a^{3}(\tau)$ to get rid of the factor $a^{-3}$ in front of \eqref{eq:Hamiltonian-FLRW-1}.
-Hence, the Hamiltonian of the perturbations (for the fixed mode $\mathbf{k}$ and polarization $\lambda$) over the FLRW background in harmonic times becomes
+At this point, we choose the harmonic time gauge where $N(x^0=\tau)=a^{3}(\tau)$ to get rid of the factor $a^{-3}$ in front of Eq. \eqref{eq:Hamiltonian-FLRW-1}.
+Hence, the Hamiltonian of the perturbations (for the fixed mode $\mathbf{k}$ and polarization $\lambda$) over the FLRW background in harmonic time becomes

-This Hamiltonian, Eq. \eqref{eq:Hamiltonian-FLRW-2}, however, resembles an oscillator with time-dependent frequency so that analyzing and particularly in quantum theory, finding its effective counterpart is very complicated.
-In the next section we will show how we bypass this problem and obtain an effective Hamiltonian.
+This Hamiltonian, Eq. \eqref{eq:Hamiltonian-FLRW-2}, resembles an oscillator with time-dependent frequency, and therefore, analyzing its effective polymer quantum corrections is very complicated.
+The reason for this is that its polymer quantization will yield a time-dependent quantum pendulum-type system whose solutions are mathematically difficult to treat.
+In the next section we will show how we bypass this problem and obtain an effective polymer time-dependent Hamiltonian.